You may be sore or uncomfortable from your birth experience, whether you had a vaginal birth or a cesarean. So now what?

 Savoy cabbage

-When your milk comes in, usually between days 2 and 6 after birth, your breasts may become engorged and feel sore and swollen.
-The best relief is for your baby to nurse often and empty your breasts.
-Cabbage leaves are an old, and inexpensive, remedy to soothe breast engorgement.
-Use green varieties so as not to stain clothes.
+Your breasts may become engorged and feel sore and swollen when your milk comes in, usually between days 2 and 6 after birth.
+The best relief is for your baby to nurse often and empty your breasts each time.
+Cabbage leaves are an old, inexpensive, remedy to soothe breast engorgement.
+Use green varieties so as not to stain your clothes.
 Apply a washed leaf to each breast and you may find some relief.
 If nothing else, you can take a funny picture for the baby book!

 Comments are closed.